 Can your switches keep up with changing requirements?
 Understanding the types of network switches will help you find the right solution that’s built for the future.
-There are categories of switches as well as specific switch benefits to consider as you explore options.
+There are categories of switches as well as specific switch benefits to consider as you explore your options.

 Ethernet network switches are broadly categorized into two main categories – modular and fixed configuration.
 There are variations to these types of network switches as switching is evolving, but the primary definitions remain the same.

 Fixed configuration switches are switches with a fixed number of ports and are typically not expandable.
-Cisco Catalyst 2000, 9300, 9500 and the Cisco 110-550X series are good examples of Fixed Configuration switches.

 The fixed configuration switch category is further broken down into unmanaged switches, smart switches, and managed L2 and L3 switches.

 An unmanaged switch is designed so that you can simply plug them in and they work, no configuration required.
 Unmanaged switches are typically for basic connectivity.
 You'll often see them used in home networks or wherever a few more ports are needed, such as at your desk, in a lab, or in a conference room.

 This category of switch is the most cost effective where only basic layer 2 switching and connectivity is required.
 For example, they fit well when you need a few extra ports on your desk, in a lab, in a conference room, or even at home.

 With some unmanaged switches in the market, you can even get capabilities such as cable diagnostics, loop detection, prioritization of traffic using default QoS settings, Energy savings capabilities using EEE (Energy Efficient Ethernet) and even PoE (Power over Ethernet).
 However, as the name implies, these switches generally cannot be modified/managed.
 You simply plug them in and they require no configuration at all.